openeemeter/caltrack/data-prep/README.md

 #### Included Summary statistics

 - Number of total records
-- Number of unique IDs
+- Number of unique SPIDs
-- Total number of missing days across all users
+- Total number of missing days across all usage records
-- Total number of estimated hours across all users
+- Total number of estimated hours across all usage records
 - Top 10 users by total use
 - Bottom 10 users by total use
-- Min Datetime stamp across all users
+- Min Datetime stamp across all usage records
-- Max Datetime stamp across all users
+- Max Datetime stamp across all usage records
-- Average Datetime stamp across all users
+- Average Datetime stamp across all usage records
-- Min use across all accounts
+- Min use across all usage records
-- Max use across all accounts
+- Max use across all usage records
-- Average use across all accounts
+- Average use across all usage records
-- Use across all accounts 10th percentile value
+- Use across all usage records 10th percentile value
-- Use across all accounts 20th percentile value
+- Use across all usage records 20th percentile value
-- Use across all accounts 30th percentile value
+- Use across all usage records 30th percentile value
-- Use across all accounts 40th percentile value
+- Use across all usage records 40th percentile value
-- Use across all accounts 50th percentile value
+- Use across all usage records 50th percentile value
-- Use across all accounts 60th percentile value
+- Use across all usage records 60th percentile value
-- Use across all accounts 70th percentile value
+- Use across all usage records 70th percentile value
-- Use across all accounts 80th percentile value
+- Use across all usage records 80th percentile value
-- Use across all accounts 90th percentile value
+- Use across all usage records 90th percentile value

 ### Data Integration Summary File

-**Output Filename: `data_integration_summary_NAME_OF_TESTER.csv`**
+**Output Filename: `data_integration_electricity_summary_NAME_OF_TESTER.csv`**

 #### Included Summary statistics

-- Number of unique IDs in combined project data
+- Number of unique SAIDs in joined data
 - Number of unique IDs in hourly electricity data
-- Number of unique IDs in daily gas data
 - Number of unique IDs in monthly electricity data
-- Number of unique IDs in monthly gas data
 - Number of unique IDs in the electricity cross reference dataset
 - Number of unique IDS in the Gas cross reference dataset
 - % Records successfully matched between hourly electricity data to project data
+	- Frequency counts of invalid rows from missing sa_id
+	- Frequency counts of invalid rows from missing sp_id
 - % Records successfully matched between daily gas data to project data
+	- Frequency counts of invalid rows from missing sa_id
+	- Frequency counts of invalid rows from missing sp_id
 - % Records successfully matched between hourly electricity data to project data
+	- Frequency counts of invalid rows from missing sa_id
+	- Frequency counts of invalid rows from missing sp_id
 - % Records successfully matched between monthly electricity data to project data
-- % Records successfully matched between monthly gas data to project data
+	- Frequency counts of invalid rows from missing sa_id
+	- Frequency counts of invalid rows from missing sp_id